inmanta/pytest-inmanta-lsm/README.md

 ### First case: using a remote orchestrator

-This plugin is built around the remote_orchestrator fixture and the `ServiceInstance` class.
+This plugin is built around the remote_orchestrator fixture and the `RemoteServiceInstance` class.

 You can easily write a test case that sends your project to a remote orchestrator, exports its service catalog, then deploy a service.
 ```python